Home/Fish/Littleneck Clams (Steamed)

 How to Store

-Store live clams in a breathable container in the refrigerator, covered with a damp cloth, and consume within a few days.
+Store clams in a breathable container in the refrigerator and consume them within 1-2 days for optimal freshness.

 Myths vs Realities